yuanmai/swank-clojure/README.md

 ## Troubleshooting

-Currently having multiple versions of swank-clojure on the classpath can cause issues when running "lein swank" or "lein jack-in".
-It's recommended to not put swank-clojure in your :dev-dependencies but have users run "lein plugin install" to have it installed globally for all projects.
+Currently having multiple versions of swank-clojure on the classpath can cause issues when running `lein swank` or `lein jack-in`.
+It's recommended to not put swank-clojure in your `:dev-dependencies` but have users run `lein plugin install` to have it installed globally for all projects.
 This also means that people hacking on your project won't have to pull it in if they are not Emacs users.